-When someone you know has a sick loved one, searching for the right words to say can be very difficult.
+When someone we know has a sick loved one, searching for the right words to say can be very difficult.
 While showing sympathy is vital during this time, many of us struggle to come up with comforting words to say.

 Table of Contents

-- Start by simply asking how he/she is
+- Ask how he/she is

 - Explore what it’s like for him/her to have a sick family member